LetsCreatProjects/postgresSQL_container_comunication/README_v2.md

 + text in green
 # Two database machines into one using Docker

-Goal: Come up with a way to unite two database machines into one.
++Goal: Come up with a way to unite two database machines into one.
-Details:
++Details:

-1. Use docker to create two containers of PostgreSQL database.
++1.
+Use docker to create two containers of PostgreSQL database.
-2. In each container, create a database and fill it with some data of your choosing.
++2.
+In each container, create a database and fill it with some data of your choosing.
-3. Create a script (using bash/python/other) that will transfer all data from one database container to the other.
++3.
+Create a script (using bash/python/other) that will transfer all data from one database

-Notes:
++   container to the other.

++Notes:

-1. Please provide all scripts/configuration files you use, so we can repeat the process, including the setup.
++1.
+Please provide all scripts/configuration files you use, so we can repeat the process,
++   including the setup.
-2. PostgreSQL supports multiple databases in the same instance, so at the end, we want to have one PostgreSQL instance with two separate databases, instead of two PostgreSQL instances with one database each.
++2.
+PostgreSQL supports multiple databases in the same instance, so at the end, we want
++   to have one PostgreSQL instance with two separate databases, instead of two PostgreSQL
++   instances with one database each.
-3. If you use extra tools, not found by default on a standard Linux distribution, please explain how to set them up.
++3.
+If you use extra tools, not found by default on a standard Linux distribution, please
++   explain how to set them up.

 @@ text in purple (and bold)@@
 ```